mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"Directly east of that"

-	"Where are the entrances to the Shadestead"
+	"Where are the entrances to the Great Tent?"

 	"I knew you put those stakes in the drawing for a reason.
 The whole perimeter is an entrance."